openstack-archive/fuel-plugin-xenserver/doc/source/guide.rst

 Select Environment
 ------------------

 #.
 Create a new environment with the Fuel UI wizard.
-Select "Liberty on Ubuntu 14.04" from OpenStack Release dropdown list, check off QEMU-KVM and check on XenServer.
+Select "Mitaka on Ubuntu 14.04" from OpenStack Release dropdown list, check off QEMU-KVM and check on XenServer.
 At the moment you will see most of options are disabled in the wizard.

    .. image:: _static/fmwizard00.png
       :width: 100%